David Pollock, 3rd Viscount Hanworth

-David Stephen Geoffrey Pollock, 3rd Viscount Hanworth (born 16 February 1946), is a British professor and a Labour elected hereditary peer.
+David Stephen Geoffrey Pollock, 3rd Viscount Hanworth (born 16 February 1946), is a British professor and a former Labour elected hereditary peer.

 Hanworth was educated at Wellington College and has taken a DPhil degree at the University of Sussex.
 He is currently Professor of Econometrics and Computational Statistics at the University of Leicester, where he lectures in Mathematical Statistics, Econometrics and Environmental Sciences.

 Background

 A great-grandson of Ernest Pollock, 1st Viscount Hanworth, a former Master of the Rolls, Hanworth succeeded to the viscountcy upon his father's death in 1996 and took his seat in the House of Lords until the House of Lords Act in 1999 removed his automatic right to sit in Parliament.
 He chose not to stand in the election by Labour hereditary peers to select two of their number to remain in Parliament after this Act came into force.
 Hanworth stood but was unsuccessful in the by-election caused by the death of Lord Milner in 2003.
 Willing to work in the Lords still, in 2011 he won the cross-house hereditary by-election to become one of fifteen 'deputy speakers', following the death of Lord Strabolgi, who was also Labour.
-He was therefore appointed/elected on the all hereditary-peer eligibility basis following a death of the holder one of the 90 places which remain based on heredity.
+He was therefore appointed/elected on the all hereditary-peer eligibility basis following a death of the holder one of the 90 places which remained based on heredity.